Baphomet42/Data-Packs/README.md

 ### **Setup**

 + Datapacks are placed into a specific Minecraft world and only function within that world
-+ Download one or more datapacks from `stable releases/datapacks/`
++ Download one or more datapacks from `stable releases/datapacks/` or [GitHub Releases](https://github.com/Baphomet42/Data-Packs/releases)
-    + The zip files in `stable releases/datapacks/` are more stable versions and marked with a version number
+    + These zip files in are more stable versions and marked with a version number
-    + The folders in `datapacks/` are the latest dev version, but may be unstable and contain bugs
+    + The folders in the main repo folder within `datapacks/` are the latest dev version, but may be unstable and contain bugs
     + Only use the packs in the correct Minecraft version
 + Place any number of datapacks into `.minecraft/saves/<World Name Here>/datapacks/`
     + The final path should look something like `.minecraft/saves/New World/datapacks/Portal v0.0 mc1.20.zip`